 Since late 2019, the UK has been battling the Coronavirus (COVID-19) pandemic.
 For many, the arrival and progression of the UK's vaccination programme has encouraged hopes of a return to normality.
-However, while the rollout has been an incredible achievement, some people remained concerned or have questions, potentially preventing them from accessing the vaccine.
+However, while the rollout has been very successful, some people remained concerned or had questions, potentially preventing them from accessing the vaccine.

 What We Did

 We conducted two surveys between February and May 2021.
 One survey looked at people's experiences of receiving the vaccine and one looked at people's attitudes towards receiving the vaccine.
 In total, we heard from 1,820 Hertfordshire residents.